Field lacrosse: World Lacrosse Championships

 The World Lacrosse Championship began as a four-team invitational tournament in 1967 sanctioned by the International Lacrosse Federation.
 The 2006 World Lacrosse Championship featured a record twenty-one competing nations.
 The 2010 World Lacrosse Championship took place in Manchester, England.
 Only United States, Canada, and Australia have finished in the top two places of this tournament.
 Since 1990, the Iroquois Nationals, a team consisting of the Six Nations of the Iroquois Confederacy members, have competed in international competition.
 This team is the only Native American team sanctioned to compete in any men's sport internationally.
 The Federation of International Lacrosse also sanctions the Under-19 World Lacrosse Championships.
 The 2008 Under-19 World Lacrosse Championships included twelve countries, with three first-time participants: Bermuda, Finland, and Scotland.

 Other regional international competitions are played including the European Lacrosse Championships, sponsored by the twenty-one member European Lacrosse Federation, and the eight team Asian Pacific Lacrosse Tournament.

+World Games

+Men's field lacrosse was played at the 2022 World Games in Birmingham, Alabama using the "Sixes" ruleset.
+Qualification for the tournament was based on the nations placement at the 2018 World Lacrosse Championship.
+Initially, the Iroquois Nationals were not included in the qualified teams, however, they were determined to be eligible for the tournament, and Ireland voluntarily withdrew from the tournament to allow them to participate.
+Canada won gold, the U.S. took silver, and Japan defeated Great Britain for the bronze medal.